 According to HealthyPeople.gov, eliminating LGBTQ health disparities and enhancing efforts to improve the health of LGBTQ residents are necessary to ensure that they can livelong and healthy lives.
 Therefore, LGBTQ individuals’ health requires specific attention from health care professionals to address a number of disparities.

 As we look to improve health outcomes for LGBTQ individuals, the Foundation understands that the social determinants of health and emotional wellness are hurdles to achieving full access and inclusion for LGBTQ community.
 To promote good health for all LGBTQ individuals, it is important to balance economic stability, education, social and community context, neighborhood and environment as well as health care issues.

-To unite our diverse community to ensure equality, justice and inclusion of our LGBT neighbors throughout Broward.
+To unite our diverse community to ensure equality, justice and inclusion of our LGBTQ neighbors throughout Broward.